Story

 Name of castle: Lady’s Hall

-House Styx has always had a mystique to it.
-Most of the inhabitants follow the ancient religion of The Mistress of the Mist and it is said that they hear whispers from their dark Goddess.
+Description: House Styx has always had a mystique to it.
+Most of the inhabitants follow the ancient religion of The Mistress of the Mist, and it is said that they hear whispers from their dark Goddess and have means to speak to her in their prayers.

-House Styx is fiercely matriarchal and is said to be direct descendants in the female line from the younger daughter of the first Queen Moon.
-Lady Styx often has two or more husbands, who are also married to each other in a polyamorous marriage.
+House Styx is fiercely matriarchal and is rumored to be direct descendants in the female line from the younger daughter of the first Queen Moon.
+It is customary that the females of the house marry more than one man.

 House Sevantier